vinc/moros/doc/filesystem.md

 ### FileStat

-The `stat` syscall on a file or directory and the `read` syscall on a directory return a subset of a directory entry for userspace programs.
+The `info` syscall on a file or directory and the `read` syscall on a directory return a subset of a directory entry for userspace programs.

 Structure: